0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 ## Provider Broker

-To register and manage services, handle user request proxies, and offer settlement endpoints, you should use the Provider Broker.
+To register and manage services, handle user request proxies, and perform settlements, you need to use the Provider Broker.

 ### Prerequisites